Before You Search

 - U.S. Census Records Online at Ancestry (fee-based subscription required)

 - U.S. Census Records Online at FamilySearch (free with registration) Scroll down to "United States Census."
+Also note the list continues on the second page there.

 - Naturalization Records